 You've probably heard about the "Alaska or Rust" Caravan, a group of old Jeeps travelling up the Alaska Highway in summer 2017.
 They officially start in Dawson Creek BC (the junction just below Joe's left front tire on the map above) on 30 July and finish in Fairbanks AK on 3 August.

-Joe Beadenkopf is driving the only CJ-3B in the Caravan, and like most of the participants he had to leave home a few days earlier to get to the starting line on time.
+Joe Beadenkopf is driving the only CJ-3B in the Caravan, which will also include Hugo Vidal, who was one of the three Boy Scouts from Brazil who drove a 3B to Alaska in 1955 (see Operation Pineapple on CJ3B.info.)
+Like most of the participants Joe had to leave home a few days earlier to get to the starting line on time.

 Joe is from Westminster, Maryland and had been preparing for the trip for a while.
 When he took his 1953 CJ-3B to the Great Willys Picnic in June, he was selling Alaska or Rust T-shirts to help cover costs.